LPN Transition Program/Nursing 170

-- Schedule a nursing advising appointment (815-280-2435) once you have submitted your high school transcript, license, and completed the ACT COMPASS Placement Test (if necessary) and ATI PN Predictor Exam.
+- Schedule a nursing advising appointment (815-280-2435) once you have submitted your high school transcript, license, and completed the Placement Test (if necessary) and ATI PN Predictor Exam.
 All college transcripts must be submitted and evaluated prior to a nursing advisor appointment.
-DEPENDING ON YOUR ATI (ASSESSMENT TECHNOLOGIES INSTITUTE) PRACTICAL NURSE (PN) PREDICTOR EXAM SCORE, YOU MAY BE GRANTED GUARANTEED OR PROVISIONAL ADMITTANCE INTO THE NURSING PROGRAM.
-YOUR NURSING ADVISOR IS THE ONE WHO WILL CHANGE YOUR MAJOR TO NURSING.
-IN ORDER TO BE ELIGIBLE FOR FINANCIAL AID YOU MUST HAVE A NURSING MAJOR CODE

 - Applications for the LPN Transition Program will be accepted by the Admissions Office twice a year for the fall and the spring semester.
-Applications are to be submitted online.
+Complete an Online LPN Transition Application.
 The application period for the fall class will be March 1 - March 15.
 The application period for the spring class will be September 1 - September 15.
 If a student is not admitted into the program after applying, another application must be submitted for the following application period.
 No applications will be kept on file after the start of the semester.

-- Students who score between a 72 and 77.29 on the ATI PN Predictor Exam will be conditionally provisionally admitted, contingent on the results of your background check and drug screening, to the nursing program.
-The major code will be changed by the nursing advisor after the initial meeting.
+Students who score between a 72 and 77.29 on the ATI PN Predictor Exam will be conditionally provisionally admitted, contingent on the results of your background check and drug screening, to the nursing program.
 Provisionally admitted students will go through the ranking process.
 See item 7 below.

 - ATI PN Predictor Exam (worth 50% of ranking).